Ruby Loftus Screwing a Breech-ring: Reception

-A "Warwork News" newsreel featuring the painting, Knight and Loftus, was released into Britain's cinemas on 10 May 1943; Loftus found herself in the public eye and quickly famous from the coverage, although shop stewards from Woolwich Arsenal, disbelieving the stories of Loftus's prowess in the task, travelled to Newport to check on her skills.
+A "Warwork News" newsreel featuring the painting, Knight and Loftus, was released into Britain's cinemas on 10 May 1943; Loftus found herself in the public eye and quickly famous from the coverage.
+Shop stewards from Woolwich Arsenal, disbelieving the stories of Loftus's prowess in the task, travelled to Newport to check on her skills.
 They returned satisfied.

-Ruby Loftus was shown at the 1947 Engineering and Marine Exhibition at the Olympia Exhibition Centre.
+Ruby Loftus was shown by the British Engineers' Association at the 1947 Engineering and Marine Exhibition at the Olympia Exhibition Centre.
 The picture was also reproduced in a large-scale poster version by the WAAC; it was displayed in factories across the country.
 It became one of the most well-known and popular works commissioned by the WAAC.
+Sending posters to factories was not a common step taken for WAAC works, and unparalleled in representations of male industrial labourers.

-The picture shows a woman doing what was traditionally a man's job, and, according to Grimes, Collins and Baddeley, helped to popularise a "new, active image of femininity".
+According to Grimes, Collins and Baddeley, the picture of Loftus doing what was traditionally a man's job helped to popularise a "new, active image of femininity".
 In this respect it has been likened to the American figure of "Rosie the Riveter"; Norman Rockwell's picture of Rosie appeared on 29 May 1943—a month after Ruby Loftus was first exhibited.
-According to Foss, "despite the similarity in their two names ... these two wartime icons could hardly be more different.
+According to Foss, "despite the similarity in their two names ... these two wartime icons could hardly be more different", with Loftus's femininity contrasting with Rosie's casual muscularity.